pybamm-team/pybamm.org/content/news/2024/11/21/pybamm-24.11.md

 ## Solver and processed variables speed improvements

-This new release comes with several performance associated to the solvers.
+This new release comes with several performance improvements associated with the solvers.

 ### IDAKLU Solver
 _Implemented by [Marc Berliner (Ionworks)](https://github.com/MarcBerliner) and [Martin Robinson (Oxford RSE)](https://github.com/martinjrobins)_